Eeva1/H1-task/Helsec.md

 but I cannot get stucked into this as I have other things to do..
 But in my point of view this "try to find the right password" task is quite addicting! :-)

+I really do hope also, that I don't get kicked out from the course because of my rusty start! :-)